comunica/Article-SSWS2020-AMF/content/solution.md

 [](#amf-bgp-pseudo) shows this algorithm in pseudo-code.
 Just like the triple-based algorithm, it acts as a pre-processing step when BGPs are being processed.
-It takes a list of triple patterns as input, and a list of corresponding AMFs that were detected during the last TPF responses for each respective pattern.
+It takes a list of triple patterns as input, and query context containing a list of corresponding AMFs that were detected during the last TPF responses for each respective pattern.
 The algorithm iterates over each pattern, and for each triple component that is not a variable, it will run it through its AMF.